dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 caching/forwarding strategies at places aggregating considerable number of user requests.

+### hICN with SRv6

+The association of hICN with other data planes technologies, such as SRv6, is investigated as a possibility to overcome the above-mentioned tradeoff yielding to a selective, yet fully beneficial insertion of hICN in IP networks.
+This would inherit all SRv6 advantages for underlay (TE, FRR) and service programming (NFV), but also extend the reach of hICN on regular IP routers with SRv6 functionality.

+One realization consists in creating SRv6 domains in between hICN nodes.
+The hICN router (through forwarding strategies) would then act as a control plane for SRv6 by specifying the list of SIDs to insert in the packet.

 ### Summary

 hICN proposes a general purpose network architecture that combines the benefits of a